Convergence (comics): Convergence: Supergirl: Matrix

 Since the dome came down, Lex Luthor has been somewhat depressed that he no longer needs to plot Superman's demise.
 He has been carrying around a device for the whole year that he's been trapped and hoping it would signal a change in the integrity of the dome.
 Today, sitting in Centennial Park with his reluctant friend Matrix, it finally reactivates as a voice rings out above the dome warning of the dome's imminent disappearance and a need for the city's champions to fight for the city's survival.

 Excited but nervous, Lex has Matrix fly him to his lab, where he searches for a way to ensure that they can leave the planet on which they've been imprisoned.
 He hopes to discover the technology that brought them to this planet.
 Handing Matrix a device, he orders her to use it to track the energy source of the teleportation technology that captured them and bring it to him before one of these other cities' challengers defeats her.

 Meanwhile, in The Verge, Lady Quark and Lord Volt observe the citizens of their opponent city and feel unsympathetic toward them.
 Soon, they spot Supergirl and accost her.
-Their bickering proves a useful distraction, allowing her to return from her mission of finding the energy source.
-Unfortunately, the device Lex gave her doesn't seem to be working.
+Their bickering proves a useful distraction, allowing her to return from her mission of finding the energy source, but the device Lex gave her does not seem to be working.
 By the time it does start making noises, Quark and Volt are back promising that they're ready for her, but she has to follow the signal.
 They warn that she'll have to go through them, and seeing no other way, she punches Lord Volt in the face.
-In response, Lady Quark damages the device, further frustrating Supergirl who telekinetically knocks her across the city.
+In response, Quark damages the device, further frustrating Supergirl who telekinetically knocks her across the city.

-Fortunately, the device begins working again, and Supergirl follows it until Lex's voice comes through it, berating her.
+The device begins working again, and Supergirl follows it until Lex's voice comes through it, berating her.
 Angrily, she drops the device, letting it smash and realizing too late that she's just destroyed the only hope of getting off the planet.
 Determined to get Lex off of her back, she wonders if other cities will give her sanctuary.
-A nearby voice warns that she shouldn't bet on it.
+A nearby voice warns that she should not bet on it.
 Turning, Supergirl sees Ambush Bug, and admits that she's glad to see him.